msolbrig/Format-Apache-Logs-For-Tableau/README.md

 Interface is not great yet, I'll fix that.
 Current steps to use:

 1. Generate a set of Tableau Server logs.
 2. Find the file path of the log files.
-Copy this into line 12 of AccessLogTabify.java
-3. Find the name of one of the access logs.
-Copy this into line 13 of AccessLogTabify.java.
+Copy this into line 13 of AccessLogTabify.java
-4. Run the file.
+3. Run the file.
 Hopefully a new file named “FormattedLogs.txt” will appear in the specified directory.
-5. Open attached workbook.
+4. Open attached workbook.
-6. Right-Click on datasource and select Edit Data Source
+5. Right-Click on datasource and select Edit Data Source
-7. Click on the file name under Directory in the far-left pane
+6. Click on the file name under Directory in the far-left pane
-8. Navigate to the FormattedLogs.txt file
+7. Navigate to the FormattedLogs.txt file
-9. Open logs and explore.
+8. Open logs and explore.

 Next steps: